 I do not believe that this alone will reverse the culture of death (abortion exists in Europe too).
-However, if any discussion of these ideas in both Europe and the New World is combined with the example of what people see if they have access to cultivated land it will, I feel, speak of man’s positive impact on the natural world.
-This then could help to change views on man’s relationship with Creation.
-Then perhaps, in some small way at least, it could contribute to the transformation a culture that is now so anti-human.
+However, if any discussion of these ideas in both Europe and the New World is combined with the example of what people see if they have access to cultivated land it will, I feel, speak of man's positive impact on the natural world.
+This then could help to change views on man's relationship with Creation.
+The change will not occur through engagement in discussion, so much as through a subtle influence that seeps into the thinking of society.
+Then perhaps, in some small way at least, it could contribute to the transformation a culture in the reverse direction to what is happening now and which is so anti-human.